SMPTE/ris-osvp-metadata-camdkit/index.md

         "synchronization": {
           "type": "object",
           "additionalProperties": false,
           "description": "Object describing how the tracking device is synchronized for this sample.\n frequency: The frequency of a synchronization signal.This may differ from the sample frame rate for example in a genlocked tracking device.
 This is not required if the synchronization source is PTP or NTP. locked: Is the tracking device locked to the synchronization source offsets: Offsets in seconds between sync and sample.
-Critical for e.g. frame remapping, or when using different data sources for position/rotation and lens encoding present: Is the synchronization source present (a synchronization source can be present but not locked if frame rates differ for example) ptp: If the synchronization source is a PTP leader, then this object contains: - \"leader\": The MAC address of the PTP leader - \"offset\": The timing offset in seconds from the sample timestamp to the PTP timestamp - \"domain\": The PTP domain number source: The source of synchronization must be defined as one of the following: - \"genlock\": The tracking device has an external black/burst or tri-level analog sync signal that is triggering the capture of tracking samples - \"videoIn\": The tracking device has an external video signal that is triggering the capture of tracking samples - \"ptp\": The tracking device is locked to a PTP leader - \"ntp\": The tracking device is locked to an NTP server ", "properties": {
+Critical for e.g. frame remapping, or when using different data sources for position/rotation and lens encoding present: Is the synchronization source present (a synchronization source can be present but not locked if frame rates differ for example) ptp: If the synchronization source is a PTP leader, then this object contains: - \"profile\": Specifies the PTP profile in use.
+This defines the operational rules and parameters for synchronization.
+For example \"SMPTE ST2059-2:2021\" for SMPTE 2110 based systems, or \"IEEE Std 1588-2019\" or \"IEEE Std 802.1AS-2020\" for industrial applications - \"domain\": Identifies the PTP domain the device belongs to.
+Devices in the same domain can synchronize with each other - \"leaderIdentity\": The unique identifier (usually MAC address) of the current PTP leader (grandmaster) - \"leaderPriorities\": The priority values of the leader used in the Best Master Clock Algorithm (BMCA).
+Lower values indicate higher priority - \"priority1\": Static priority set by the administrator - \"priority2\": Dynamic priority based on the leader's role or clock quality - \"leaderAccuracy\": The timing offset in seconds from the sample timestamp to the PTP timestamp - \"meanPathDelay\": The average round-trip delay between the device and the PTP leader, measured in seconds source: The source of synchronization must be defined as one of the following: - \"vlan\": Integer representing the VLAN ID for PTP traffic (e.g., 100 for VLAN 100) - \"timeSource\": Indicates the leader's source of time, such as GNSS, atomic clock, or NTP - \"genlock\": The tracking device has an external black/burst or tri-level analog sync signal that is triggering the capture of tracking samples - \"videoIn\": The tracking device has an external video signal that is triggering the capture of tracking samples - \"ptp\": The tracking device is locked to a PTP leader - \"ntp\": The tracking device is locked to an NTP server ", "properties": {
             "frequency": {
               "type": "object",